 Figure 10: Thresholds for classical attacks.
-From left to right: Poisson, continuous power-law and discrete power-law networks.
 For technical details on our plots, on the computation of thresholds, and for discussions on the origins of differences between experiments and predictions, see Section 1.4.

-continuous Poisson discrete Poisson

-power-law power-law

-$\alpha$ prev. exp. prev. exp. prev. exp. prev. exp.

-2.5 0.056 0.038 0.18 0.018 0.08 0.09

-3 0.025 0.012 0.05 0.05 0.002 0.0015 0.03 0.035
+continuous Poisson discrete Poisson power-law power-law α prev. exp. prev. exp. prev. exp. prev. exp.
+2 2.5 0.056 0.038 0.18 0.19 0.018 0.017 0.08 0.09 3 0.025 0.012 0.05 0.05 0.002 0.0015 0.03 0.035

 Table 5: Values of the threshold for classical attacks on discrete and continuous power-law networks of exponents 2.5 and 3, and on Poisson networks having the same average degree (see Table 1).
-The values are the analytic previsions at the infinite limit and the ones obtained for experiments with networks of $N = 100\ 000$ nodes.
+The values are the analytic previsions at the infinite limit and the ones obtained for experiments with networks of N = 100~000 nodes.

-networks than for comparable power-law networks.
-Moreover, both types of networks are very sensitive to classical attacks: only a few percents of the nodes have to be removed to destroy the network.

-This leads to the conclusion that power-law networks are much more sensitive to classical attacks than Poisson ones, which certainly is the main result on the topic.
-We will deepen this in the rest of the section.
+It appears clearly that both types of networks are very sensitive to classical attacks: only a few percents of the nodes have to be removed to destroy them.
+Moreover, the thresholds for power-law networks are much lower than the ones for Poisson networks: they are almost one order of magnitude smaller than for comparable Poisson networks.
+These are certainly the main results on the topic and we will deepen them in the rest of the section.